jeremytammik/tbc/a/1816_wpf_addin_template.md

 #### <a name="2"></a>WinForms or WPF?

+An extensive discussion in
-An extensive discussion on the question of using [WinForms or WPF](https://forums.autodesk.com/t5/revit-api-forum/winforms-or-wpf/m-p/9284061) in Revit add-ins is pretty clearly recommending WPF as the better choice, for various reasons:
+the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) on the question of using [WinForms or WPF](https://forums.autodesk.com/t5/revit-api-forum/winforms-or-wpf/m-p/9284061) in Revit add-ins is pretty clearly recommending WPF as the better choice, for various reasons: